evotools/nSPECTRa/README.md

-# n-Spectr
+# nSPECTRa
 ## Mutation spectra analyses
-*n-Spectr* is a nextflow workflow that implements several methods to compute the mutation spectra for a given set of variants and multiple genome alignments which includes the ancestral genomes.
+*nSPECTRa* is a nextflow workflow that implements several methods to compute the mutation spectra for a given set of variants and multiple genome alignments which includes the ancestral genomes.

 ## Requirements
 The workflow comes with an anaconda environment which delivers most of the dependencies.